-We are just now driving past that very same gas station where I worked in up until recently, and she laughs.
+We are just now driving past that very same gas station where I worked up until recently, and she laughs.
 “Is that the gas station where we got frostbite our last year in high school?”

 I nod dumbfounded.

-And then we both say, “that sleazy 40-year-old boss who tried to seduce me!” and we break out laughing together.
+And then we both say, “That sleazy 40-year-old boss who tried to seduce me!” and we break out laughing together.
 Holy crap!
 She truly is me from the future.

 “I came to this time and date because I had to make sure I got back here before that rape happened.
 I wanted to get to you after you have the whole Vermont experience and the wonderful old woman you take care of in her mansion, but most of what happens in Vermont is a waste of time with the wrong people.